 In the last few decades, quantum computing, together with 5G and AI, has been the center of attention for the next-generation technology.
 To date, several physical systems—such as trapped ions, superconducting Josephson junctions, and semiconductors—have been analyzed to develop a test device for quantum computing.

 Of all these, semiconductors stand apart due to their high control fidelity and potential for integration with classical CMOS technology.
 Professor Guo-Ping Guo with his colleagues, Xin Zhang and Hai-Ou Li from the Key Laboratory of Quantum Information, Chinese Academy of Sciences, University of Science and Technology of China, examine the latest advancements of qubits based on semiconductors and debated over the difficulties faced by and opportunities for scalable quantum computing.
-This study, titled “Semiconductor quantum computation,” was published in
+This study, titled “Semiconductor quantum computation,” was published in National Science Review.

 Quantum bit, or qubit, is similar to the classical bit and is the basic unit of a quantum processor.
 Based on the life cycle of a qubit technology, the standard qubit progression can be roughly divided into six stages—starting from the demonstration of single- and two-qubit control and measurement of coherence time (Stage I), and moving to the benchmarking of readout fidelity and control of 3 to 10 qubits (Stage II).
 Using these advancements, it is possible to demonstrate specific error correction of certain physical qubits (Stage III), and following that, a logical qubit formed from error correction of physical qubits (Stage IV) and corresponding complex control must be completed (Stage V).